Neil5043/ncraft/README.md

 ### Machines

-In order to build any of the machines, you'll first need to build an engineering table.
+In order to build any of the machines, you'll first need to build an Engineering Table.

 todo: screenshot